Ted Ginn Jr.: New Orleans Saints

 On March 9, 2017, Ginn signed a three-year, $11 million contract with the New Orleans Saints.

 On September 11, 2017, in the season opener against the Minnesota Vikings on Monday Night Football, Ginn had one rush for five yards and four receptions for 53 yards in his Saints debut.
 Overall, in the 2017 season, he had 53 receptions for 787 receiving yards and four receiving touchdowns.
 The Saints made the playoffs and faced off against the Carolina Panthers in the Wild Card Round.
 In the 31–26 victory, he had four receptions for 115 yards and a touchdown.
 In the Divisional Round, he had eight receptions for 72 yards in the 29–24 loss to the Minnesota Vikings.

 On October 18, 2018, Ginn was placed on injured reserve with a knee injury.
 He was activated off injured reserve on December 22, 2018.
 He finished the 2018 season with 17 receptions for 209 yards and two touchdowns.

 In Week 1 of the 2019 season against the Houston Texans on Monday Night Football, Ginn made seven catches for 101 yards in the 30–28 win.
 Ginn finished the 2019 season with 30 receptions for 421 yards and two touchdowns.

 Chicago Bears

 On May 4, 2020, Ginn signed a one-year deal with the Chicago Bears.
 After Bears running back and punt return specialist Tarik Cohen tore his ACL during a Week 3 game against the Atlanta Falcons, Ginn would be Cohen's replacement as the punt returner.
 He took over the role from Week 4 to Week 7 of the season until the Bears signed Dwayne Harris to take his role.
 On November 4, 2020, Ginn was released by the Bears.

 On July 16, 2021, Ginn announced his retirement from professional football.

+Coaching career

+On December 17, 2025, Ginn was named the head coach for the Columbus Aviators of the United Football League (UFL).
+On April 11, 2026, he was arrested for driving under the influence in Tarrant County, Texas, ahead of a game versus the Dallas Renegades.
+He was released the same day on a $1,000.00 bond.
+Offensive coordinator Todd Haley served as the interim head coach for the Renegades game.